skdkim/react-boilerplate/README.md

     "test": "echo \"Error: no test specified\" && exit 1" }
 ```

+### NOTE:
+If you are adding hot reloading at a later time be sure you add the scripts AFTER you install the modules

 ## Step 4: Create a .gitignore file

 ### How: